Code-Institute-Submissions/KeisGSmit-Milestone2/README.md

 ### Frameworks

 - [Bootstrap](https://getbootstrap.com/)
-- [Popper](https://popper.js.org/) - this as used with the bootstrap JS CDn
+- [Popper](https://popper.js.org/) - this as used with the bootstrap JS CDN

 ### libraries
 - [JQuery](https://jquery.com)